HJR41/VisualBasic/README.md

 #### View the code here: [Cabinet Notifications Setup](https://github.com/HJR41/VisualBasic/blob/main/Cabinet_Notifications_Setup.vba)

-The script was one of a series of streamlining projects undertaken to reduce repetitive work tasks for users.
+This script was one of a series of streamlining projects undertaken to reduce repetitive work tasks for users.
 Accessing templates that are *hard-coded* into the project to seamlessly transfer data from one Spreadsheet type database to another, reducing a previously longwinded, yet easy tasks into a 1-click solution.

 ```vb
    ' Loop through the rows starting from F16 to F135